South Station: South Station Tower

 When the Boston Redevelopment Authority sold South Station to the MBTA in 1977, the BRA retained the air rights over the tracks.
 The South Station Tower complex, which is being built on the air rights, will include a 51-story, 678 ft skyscraper and an expansion of the bus terminal.
-Construction began in January 2020 and is expected to take four years.
+Construction began in January 2020 and was expected to take four years.
 The tower is being built on foundations put in place when the station was last renovated.
 The project will include an expansion of the outdoor waiting area with a new arched roof, a roof covering the entire platform area, a new entrance from Dorchester Avenue, and a more direct connection to the bus terminal.